rramoscabral/AZ-220---Training---Microsoft-Azure-IoT-Developer/Lab-Setup.md

 **Using Linux on Windows 10**

-If you are going to use the Windows 10 operating system, it is recommended to activate Microsoft Windows Subsystem Linux and install a distribution of your choice (For Az-220 it is recommended Ubunto LTS)
+If you are going to use the Windows 10 operating system, it is recommended to enable Microsoft Windows Subsystem Linux and install a distribution of your choice (For Az-220 it is recommended Ubunto LTS)

   How-to Install: